-By 4 months, babies begin listening for the individual sounds in words, noticing the way vowels and consonants combine into syllables, words, and sentences.
-Their babbling often is made up of repeated consonant sounds, like “ma-ma-ma” or “ba-ba-ba.”
+By 4 months, babies begin listening for the individual sounds in words, noticing how vowels and consonants combine into syllables, words, and sentences.
+Their babbling often comprises repeated consonant sounds, like “ma-ma-ma” or “ba-ba-ba.”
 Also, their babbling begins to sound like unintelligible speech that uses the rhythms and characteristics of their native language.
 Babies often follow the lead of their caregivers, sometimes repeating a sound for a day or more before experimenting with a new sound.
-Although it may more than a year before they start speaking intelligibly, many babies understand words before their first birthday.
+Although it may be more than a year before they start speaking intelligibly, many babies understand words before their first birthday.

 References: